sambaiga/sambaiga_old/_resources/courses.md

 ---
 title: "ML and AI Courses"
 layout: post
-image: course.jpg
+thumbnail: software.jpg
+summary: >
-description: "List of Machine learning and AI courses which can help you learn and understand important concepts in the"
+  List of Machine learning and AI courses which can help you learn and understand important concepts in the.
 ---
 ## Courses

 ### Probabilistic Machine Learning